nkallima/sim-universal-construction/README.md

 # Summary

-This is a collection of concurrent shared data structures, such as queue spin-locks, concurrent stacks, concurrent queues, concurrent hash-tables, etc. Some of these concrrent data-structures are wait-free, while some others are lock-free or blocking.
-This repository also provides a large collection of benchmarks that excersize the provided data-structure implementations.
+This is a collection of concurrent shared data structures, such as queue spin-locks, concurrent stacks, concurrent queues, concurrent hash-tables, etc. Some of these concurrent data-structures are wait-free, while some others are lock-free or blocking.
+This repository also provides a large collection of benchmarks that exercise the provided data-structure implementations.

 The current version of this code is optimized for x86_64 machine architecture, but the code is also successfully tested in other machine architectures, such as ARM-V8 and RISC-V.